Bohemia Docta or the Labyrinth of the World and the Lust-House of the Heart (A Divine Comedy)

 A labyrinthine portrait of Czech culture on the brink of a new millennium.
 Egon Bondy prophesies a capitalist inferno, Jim Čert admits to collaborating with the secret police, Jaroslav Foglar can’t find a bottle-opener, and Ivan Diviš makes observations about his own funeral.
 This is the Czech Republic in the late 90s, as detailed in Karel Vachek’s documentary.

 Bohemia Docta or the Labyrinth of the World and the Lust-House of the Heart (A Divine Comedy) (2000) is a Documentary film that follows a labyrinthine portrait of Czech culture on the brink of a new millennium.
 Egon Bondy prophesies a capitalist inferno, Jim Čert admits to collaborating with the secret police, Jaroslav Foglar can’t find a bottle-opener, and Ivan Diviš makes observations about his own funeral.
 This is the Czech Republic in the late 90s, as detailed in Karel Vachek’s documentary.
 Currently, you can watch Bohemia Docta or the Labyrinth of the World and the Lust-House of the Heart (A Divine Comedy) on DocAlliance Films.
 Streaming availability may vary by country and platform over time.
+It has a user rating of 8.0 out of 10 from 1 votes.
 Fans of documentary movies may also want to explore similar titles below.